A New Intifada - Palestine: Where Now?

 "led his people astray with phoney promises and maintained a battery of corrupt officials holding down commercial monopolies ever as they negotiate incompetently and weakly on his behalf.
 Sixty percent of the public budget is disbursed by Arafat to bureaucracy and security, only two percent to the infrastructure.
 Three years ago, his own accountants admitted to an annual $400 million in disappeared funds.
 His international patrons accept this in the name of the "peace process", certainly the most hated phrase in the Palestinian lexicon today."
 (The End Of Oslo-Al-Abram 12-18 October 2000)

-If the new Intifada is a determined revolt against continued Zionist oppression, it is also a rebellion against Arafat's continued betrayals.
+If the new intifada is a determined revolt against continued Zionist oppression, it is also a rebellion against Arafat's continued betrayals.

 It is increasingly clear that the revolt was anticipated by Israeli President Ehud Barak when he sanctioned Sharon's visit to Jerusalem.
 Barak requires a "national emergency" to stay in office, and as the continued pressure on Arafat by the US makes clear, intends to bomb the Palestinian leadership into acceptance of the proposals first advanced by Israel at the July Camp David Summit, which saw the refusal of Arafat's demand for Palestinian sovereignty in East Jerusalem.
-As Marwan Barghouti, one of the leaders of the new Intifada, makes clear
+As Marwan Barghouti, one of the leaders of the new intifada, makes clear

 "The Israeli offer at Camp David did not mean more than the redeployment of the Israeli occupation forces in our occupied territories."

 Israel intends to resort to the "iron fist" to secure what was no longer available to it through negotiations alone, Barak, of course, knows all about the use of lethal force to secure a political objective.
-It was Barak who was Chief-of-Staff of the Israeli Defence Force in 1993 when the Palestiians were bludgeoned into accepting the terms and conditions of the Oslo accords, Nothing goes more to show the supinity of the Israeli left than their continued supp-ort for Barak's Labour Party as a "lesser evil' while Barak presides over "a genocide in slow motion", turning a blind eye to his courting of Likud and the ultra-orthodox Shas movement as he manoeuvres to stay in office.
+It was Barak who was Chief-of-Staff of the Israeli Defence Force in 1993 when the Palestinians were bludgeoned into accepting the terms and conditions of the Oslo accords.
+Nothing goes more to show the supinity of the Israeli left than their continued support for Barak's Labour Party as a "lesser evil' while Barak presides over "a genocide in slow motion", turning a blind eye to his courting of Likud and the ultra-orthodox Shas movement as he manoeuvres to stay in office.
 Since September 28 over 200 Palestinians have been killed, with 7500 seriously injured.
 Almost all of the victims died from gunshot wounds to the upper half of the body, inflicted by Israeli sharp-shooters operating a shoot-to-kill policy against unarmed Palestinians.
 In the week to 8th November, 25 children were killed by the IDF.
 A visiting British doctor, David Leighton, condemned IDF actions as a "malicious genocide against children," It is clear also that Barak has given the go-ahead for operations by Shin Bet (Israeli internal security) death squads, with Barak warning of "new tactics" and the use of "guerrilla warfare units". lDF helicopters have fired missiles at Fatah offices in Ramallah and Nablus.
 On 9 November the leading Fatah militant Hussein Abayat was murdered in a helicopter attack in Bethlehem.

 Predictably, the Western media has concerned itself primarily with condemnation of “Palestinian violence", following the line dished out by the US, which moved in the House of Representatives to pass a resolution condemning the Palestinian leadership for "encouraging the use of violence against Israel'', while selling the Israeli air force 35 Blackhawk helicopters worth $525 million, along with an undisclosed number of Apache attack helicopters, (Ha'aretz, 3 October 2000).
 The media has given more coverage to the killing of the two Israeli soldiers by Palestinians at a police station in Ramallah on October 12 than to any of the Palestinian victims of violence.
 Needless to say it failed to acknowledge that the soldiers "who had lost their way" belonged to a group of undercover soldiers all dressed as Arabs, travelling in a car and a hijacked Red Crescent ambulance, and carrying large quantities of guns and explosives, in close proximity to a Palestinian funeral procession, and more than likely members of the Musta'arbin (Shin Bet death squad members who operate disguised as Palestinians.)
 Nor did the media bother to report that when eight intifada militants claimed to be responsible for the soldiers' deaths were handed over to the Israelis in an operation carried out with the collusion of the Palestinian security forces, one of them was killed almost immediately he was detained by the Israelis.